ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     - If using vagrant, check out [vagrant-cachier](http://fgrehm.viewdocs.io/vagrant-cachier/). vagrant-cachier is extremely helpful especially when you are downloading a lot of external files.
-    - If your CI tool support matrix job, use them.
-You will run each of the individual platform test in parallel.
+    - If your CI tool support matrix job, use them to test multiple platforms in parallel.

-I would highly recommend putting all of the steps above to your `Rakefile` and let `rake` be the tool that define your build steps, especially because we are using various tools here during the build.
-Using rake will make it easier for developers to run the build locally before committing them.
-Kitchen step can be made optional in CI as you will parallelise the test via matrix job.
+      Do note that I find this rarely helpful in non open source cookbooks, as generally you'll only support one platform.

 When the build steps were successful, a new _release candidate_ will be made.